-Alpha Insulation & Waterproofing specializes in installing firestopping systems, including fire-rated joint assemblies, intumescent fireproofing, perimeter fire containment and smoke- and fire-rated through penetrations.
+Alpha Insulation & Waterproofing specializes in installing firestopping systems, including firestop caulking and sealants, fire-rated joint assemblies, intumescent fireproofing, perimeter fire containment and smoke- and fire-rated through penetrations.

-Our extensive knowledge and training allow us to provide our clients with a full-service solution to all of their firestopping needs, as we are certified by several leading manufacturers and third-party organizations.
+Our extensive knowledge and training allow us to provide our clients with a full-service solution to all their firestopping needs, as we’re certified by several leading manufacturers and third-party organizations.

-Let’s Work Together On Your Next ProjectContact Us Today for a Free Quote
+Let's Work Together on Your Next ProjectContact Us Today

 Fire containment is a primary concern for building designers and owners as the control of fire, smoke and poisonous gases is a critical component of the overall life safety plan of the structure.

 Typically, a combination of active (fire sprinklers and fire alarms) and passive (firestopping and spray fireproofing) fire protection systems are necessary to meet the stringent building code requirements that govern the design, construction and occupancy of buildings.

 Firestopping is a passive fire protection approach that relies on the compartmentalization of various building components, including fire-rated walls, joints and floors.
 The goal is to prevent the spread of fire within a building by properly sealing every opening, penetration and joint that is part of the fire-rated assembly to maintain or achieve the designated fire-resistive rating.